opctl/opctl/website/docs/opspec/reference/structure/op-directory/op/call/loop-vars.md

   - [value](#value)

 ### index
-A string defining the name of a variable to set equal to the current loop index.
+A [variable-reference [string]](../variable-reference.md) designating a variable to bind each iterations index to.

 ### key
-A string defining the name of a variable to set equal to the current loop key.
+A [variable-reference [string]](../variable-reference.md) designating a variable to bind each iterations key to.

 Behavior varies based on the range value: